West Sussex walk – River Adur: Distance: 9 km. Elevation: 17 m. Difficulty: Easy to Medium.

 For the eagle-eyed, there are glimpses of Lancing College and the chimneys of the Shoreham Quarry.
 To your right is the river and to your left is a marshy flatland and we met no one along this section of the walk.
 Just stick to the river path and enjoy a rare opportunity to feel like you are well and truly off the beaten track.
 That said, if for any reason you need to shorten your walk, there are at least 5 footpaths along this stretch that will take you straight back to the Downs Link.
 You will also pass posts with the Hidden Henfield markers on them and this is part of a great local initiative designed to help you discover the best of the town.

 Eventually, the path and river bend left and you see an old iron railway bridge and the Downs Link ahead.
 You simply turn left onto the Link and head north.
 As you approach Henfield, you’ll see enticing signs for local Sussex coffee and cake.
 The Cabin at Berrett’s Farm offers the perfect finish to your walk with seating, great views, and lots of room for dogs.
 Once you’re done, follow the Downs Link back to the start.

-If you like this West Sussex walk, you may also enjoy:
+If you like this West Sussex walk along the River Adur, you may also enjoy: